 Breastfeeding is a natural way for new mothers to bond with their baby and provide the vital nutrition newborns need.
 But just like many aspects of having a baby, it’s not always easy the first time.
 Breastfeeding is an important skill to learn, and we’re here to help you.

 Mommy & Me Breastfeeding Clinic

-This clinic is available to all moms who would like to breastfeed and are interested in having a breastfeeding assessment performed by Kentucky Children's Hospital providers.
-During your visit, the baby will be weighed and examined and a physician and lactation consultant will work with the new mom to develop a plan to meet her breastfeeding needs.
+This clinic is available to all moms who are breastfeeding.
+During your visit, the baby will be weighed and examined by a physician, and a lactation counselor will work with the new mom to develop a plan to meet her breastfeeding needs.

 Nursing Your Infant class

 This class focuses on the advantages of breastfeeding, proper positioning and latch-on, guidelines for adequate breastfeeding, and how to prevent and resolve discomfort.
 Fathers or support persons are encouraged to attend.
 This class is taught by a certified lactation counselor.